Yank Levy: Postwar career and legacy

-In 1946, he sought to go to Palestine, and filed a passport request with the U.S. federal government.
+In 1946, Levy sought to go to Palestine, filing a passport request with the U.S. federal government.
 His request was denied ostensibly because of potential diplomatic problems associated with his championing guerrilla warfare and "dirty tricks" that he taught to the Home Guard.

-On April 15, 1954, he was pardoned by Pennsylvania Governor John S. Fine for the 1927 conviction for armed robbery.
-He had served six years of a 25–50 year sentence, before being deported to Canada.
-He thereafter learned that he was by birth an American citizen, and that the deportation was illegal.
-His lawyer invoked Levy's chronic arthritis and penury, his law-abiding conduct with his wife and daughter in Los Angeles, and his list of good works in helping the war effort.
-The petition for executive clemency was approved by the state parole board, and then the governor.
-He was represented by Hanley Rubensohn, a Philadelphia attorney, who said that Levy only wanted to wipe out the one blot on his record, so that he could live in peace.
+On April 15, 1954, he was pardoned by John S. Fine, the Governor of Pennsylvania, for his 1927 conviction for armed robbery.
+He had served six years of a 25–50 year sentence, before being deported to Canada, only later learning that he was an American citizen by birth, making the deportation illegal.
+His lawyer invoked Levy's chronic arthritis and penury, his law-abiding conduct with his wife and daughter in Los Angeles, and his list of good works in contributing to the war effort.
+The state parole board approved the petition for executive clemency, and then the governor.
+He was represented by Hanley Rubensohn, a Philadelphia attorney, who said that Levy wanted to wipe out the only blot on his record, so that he could live in peace.
 At the time of his pardon, Levy was in hospital.
-Medical expenses had dissipated his earnings from lectures and book sales.
+Medical expenses had consumed his earnings from lectures and book sales.
 His attorney for the pardon proceeding believed that Levy had been punished enough.

-Levy suffered a heart attack in 1965 that led to his death and the derailment of a planned biography, based on his memorabilia and correspondence, with writer Don Dwiggins; as of 2014, this source material survived in Los Angeles.
-In 2006 it was announced that an American writer, Todd Winer, was conducting research for a biography "which promises to be fascinating reading, with Levy as a latter day Stephen Crane or Jack London."
-Levy's reputation continues to depend on his World War II textbook.
+Levy suffered a heart attack in 1965 which led to his death and the derailment of a planned biography based on his memorabilia and correspondence, with writer Don Dwiggins; as of 2014, this source material survives in Los Angeles.
+In 2006, it was announced that an American writer, Todd Winer, was conducting research for a biography promising "fascinating reading, with Levy as a latter day Stephen Crane or Jack London."
 Levy was also covered in Liberty Magazine, November 21, 1942; American Rifleman, May 1942; Coronet, October 1942; and The Christian Science Monitor, June 17, 1942.
 The New York Times also carried an obituary on September 5, 1965.
-In 1965, researcher and author Robert Emmett Johnson corresponded with Levy about the latter's involvement in Nicaragua.
+In 1965, researcher and author, Robert Emmett Johnson, corresponded with Levy about the latter's involvement in Nicaragua.